 Most years on a Sunday morning close to March 17th the St. Patrick’s Day Parade takes place along Howe Street and Georgia Street in downtown Vancouver.

 NOTE: 2016 was the year of Vancouver’s last St. Patrick’s Day parade.
 No parade took place in 2017 and no parade will likely take place again for several years if at all.

 For information about Irish-themed events that do still take place in the Lower Mainland, click Vancouver St. Patrick’s Day Events.

 The St. Patrick’s Day Parade

-In years when it does take place, the Vancouver St. Patrick’s Day Parade goes along Howe Street beginning at the corner with Davie and then proceeds along Georgia Street to Granville.
-Beginning at 11 am, it’s a popular parade celebrating everything Irish, green and Celtic.
+In years when it did take place, the Vancouver St. Patrick’s Day Parade went along Howe Street beginning at the corner with Davie and then proceeded along Georgia Street to Granville.
+Beginning at 11 am, it was a popular parade celebrating everything Irish, green and Celtic.

 2017 would have marked the 13th anniversary of the annual St. Patrick’s Day Parade, which has been the largest and most popular event during Vancouver’s annual CelticFest festival in past years.